Edgecortix-Inc/dna-IP-series/README.md

-# How to deploy ResNet-50 model on Alveo U50 FPGA
+# Deploying a model on EdgeCortix Dynamic Neural Accelerator (DNA) IP

 This guide assumes that:
 - Our DL model has been created with the PyTorch DL framework.
-- Deployment target is a Xilinx Alveo U50 PCI-E board.
+- Deployment target is a Xilinx AALVEO U50 PCI-E board.
-- Running in EdgeCortix docker environment (Nimbix or on-prem).
+- Running in EdgeCortix docker environment (Nimbix or on-premise).

-Once inside the docker environment, any shell that is launhced should already have a Python virtual environment activated.
+Once inside the docker environment, any shell that is launched should already have a Python virtual environment activated.
 This means that we have access to EdgeCortix's compiler stack and all its dependencies and we are ready for compiling a DL model for our target.

+## Creat and compile a model
 In general, the compilation process involve the following steps:

 1. Create a quantizable model.